ultraxav/premium-client-churn/README.md

 * Pre-Commit - https://pre-commit.com/

 > A framework for managing and maintaining multi-language pre-commit hooks.
 Git hook scripts are useful for identifying simple issues before submission to code review.
 We run our hooks on every commit to automatically point out issues in code such as missing semicolons, trailing whitespace, and debug statements.
 By pointing these issues out before code review, this allows a code reviewer to focus on the architecture of a change while not wasting time with trivial style nitpicks.

+This implementation provides examples how to build pipelines for data load and save, data engineering, data science, and summarizing.
+These pipelines enable scalable, repeatable, and maintainable development of ML models.

 ## Now...
 Let's get started!